CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/advanced_tutorial.md

 ```

 After creating the build object (here named `serveimg-generate`), we can
-request openshift cluster to build the image with
+request the OpenShift cluster to build the image:

 ```bash
  oc start-build serveimg-generate